diplodocuslongus/ardupilot2know/rover/README.md

     In the main window, look for the connection options on the right side.
 Select the USB connection type.
     Click the Refresh button.
 A USB port should appear in the dropdown menu.
     Click the Connect button.
-    On the left-hand menu, select the Erasing & Programming tab.
+    On the left-hand "3 lines icon" menu, select the Erasing & Programming tab.
     Click the Browse button and select the ardurover_with_bl.hex file you downloaded earlier.
     Check the box for Full chip erase.
 This is highly recommended for a clean install, especially if you are switching from a different firmware like Betaflight or INAV.
     Click Start Programming to begin the flash process.